David McCullough, Pulitzer-winning historian, dies at 89

 Beyond his books, the handsome, white-haired McCullough may have had the most recognizable presence of any historian, his fatherly baritone known to fans of PBS’s “The American Experience” and Ken Burns’ epic “Civil War” documentary.
 “Hamilton” author Ron Chernow once called McCullough “both the name and the voice of American history.”

-But even peers who found flaws in his work praised his kindness and generosity.
-And millions of readers, and the smaller circle of award givers, welcomed him above all others.
-For years, from a wireless cottage on the grounds of his house on Martha's Vineyard, McCullough completed works on a Royal Standard typewriter that changed minds and shaped the marketplace.
-He helped raise the reputations of Truman and Adams, and he started a wave of best-sellers about the American Revolution, including McCullough's own "1776."
+But even peers who found flaws in his work praised his kindness and generosity and acknowledged his talent.
+And millions of readers, and the smaller circle of award givers, were moved by his stories.
+For years, from a wireless cottage on the grounds of his house on Martha’s Vineyard in Massachusetts, McCullough completed works on a Royal Standard typewriter that changed minds and shaped the marketplace.
+He helped raise the reputations of Truman and Adams, and he started a wave of best-sellers about the American Revolution, including McCullough’s own “1776.”

 McCullough received the National Book Award for “The Path Between the Seas,” about the building of the Panama Canal; and for “Mornings on Horseback,” a biography of Theodore Roosevelt; and Pulitzers for “Truman,” in 1992, and for “John Adams” in 2002.
 “The Great Bridge,” a lengthy exploration of the Brooklyn Bridge’s construction, was ranked No. 48 on the Modern Library’s list of the best 100 nonfiction works of the 20th century and is still widely regarded as the definitive text of the great 19th century project.
 Upon his 80th birthday, his native Pittsburgh renamed the 16th Street Bridge the “David McCullough Bridge.”

 McCullough also was a favorite in Washington, D.C.
-He addressed a joint session of Congress in 1989 and in 2006 received the Presidential Medal of Freedom.
+He addressed a joint session of Congress in 1989 and, in 2006, received a Presidential Medal of Freedom.
 Politicians frequently claimed to have read his books, especially his biographies of Truman and Adams.
-Jimmy Carter cited ``A Path Between the Seas" as a factor in pushing for the 1977 treaties which returned control of the Panama Canal to Panama.
-Barack Obama included McCullough among a gathering of scholars who met at the White House soon after Obama was elected.
+Jimmy Carter cited "The Path Between the Seas″ as a factor in pushing for the 1977 treaties which returned control of the Panama Canal to Panama, and politicians on both sides of the issue cited it during debate.
+Barack Obama included McCullough among a gathering of scholars who met at the White House soon after he was elected.

 The historian was non-partisan for much of his life, but spoke out against Donald Trump in 2016, leading a group of historians that included Burns and Chernow in denouncing the Republican presidential nominee as a “monstrous clown with a monstrous ego.”
 McCullough also had one emphatic cause: education.
 He worried that Americans knew too little about history and didn’t appreciate the sacrifices of the Revolutionary era.
 He spoke often at campuses and before Congress, once telling a Senate Committee that because of the No Child Left Behind act “history is being put on the back burner or taken off the stove altogether in many or most schools, in favor of math and reading.”